rnc-archive/.github/.github/ISSUE_TEMPLATE/bug_report.md

 - Test using the latest release of the library, as maybe your bug has been already fixed.
 - Check for possible duplicate issues, with possible answers.
-- Check on https://reactnative.directory if this package supports your targetted platform (Android, iOS, Expo, …)
+- Check on https://reactnative.directory if this package supports your target platform (Android, iOS, Expo, …)

 Still ready?
 Fill the template. 👇
 -->